Orangewood Album: Origin theories

-Created by unknown Disney executive
+Created by Mell Kilpatrick

 The Orangewood Album has been examined by Disneyland historians and determined it was assembled from 1954-1955 based on the album manufacturer, style, materials, photograph type and content, internal notes, and other factors.
-Because of limited access to original developed photographs of Disneyland construction through opening day during any time, it is believed that a high level executive in the Disney organization was responsible for the creation of the album.
-This is also supported by the finding of hand written notes in the album regarding original sponsors of Disneyland including, but not limited to, Maxwell House, Richfield, and Goodyear.
+Because of limited access to original developed photographs of Disneyland construction through opening day during any time, it known that this was a personal album of Mell Kilpatrick, who was the creator of the album.Mell was also known to have limited access to Disneyland.
+He was the Chief Photographer of the Santa Ana Register.
+This is also supported by Mells granddaughter Carlene Thie.
+There were also the hand written notes in the album regarding original sponsors of Disneyland including, but not limited to, Maxwell House, Richfield, and Goodyear.

-Created by C.V.
+Created by Mell Kilpatrick/ C.V.
 Wood

 The first employee of Disneyland and General Manager of the park was C.V.
 Wood.
 Though his historical role in the creation of Disneyland has been removed from Disney publication, he was responsible for overseeing the construction of the park, reporting directly to Walt Disney and Roy Disney.

-It is theorized by some historians that C.V. created the Orangewood Album as there are more than 30 photos of C.V. in the album, including entire pages dedicated to him posing with sponsors.
-Because C.V. was heavily involved with bringing in the original 33 sponsors of Disneyland, it is believed that the numerous and detailed notes about sponsors in the album are his.
+It is theorized by some historians that C.V. created the Orangewood Album as there are more than 30 photos of C.V. in the album, yet this isn't the case.
+Mell Kilpatrick, was the photographer who created this album and copyrights are the sole property of Carlene Thie.
+In the Orangewood Album, there is entire pages dedicated to him posing with sponsors.
+Because C.V. was heavily involved with bringing in the original 33 sponsors of Disneyland.
 The timeline of the album also aligns with the time that C.V. was working on Disneyland, prior to his termination by Roy Disney.
 The first page showing any person in the album is also of C.V.
 Wood, as well as the last.
-Overall, the album appears as a portfolio of his work as the General Manager of Disneyland from 1954-55.

 Status

 The Orangewood Album is currently offered for sale in its entirety by The Collector's Shelf, a vintage photography store.
+This does not include any copyrights to any of the images.
+These rights are the sole property of Carlene Thie / Ape Pen Publishing.